Skip to main content

 2. Integration test: Flamingock execution

-Run Flamingock end-to-end in a controlled environment to verify:
+Run Flamingock end-to-end using the test support framework to verify:

 • Rollback behavior on failure